Gran Turismo 7

 Aston Martin (4)

-Aston Martin is one of Gran Turismo’s original ten manufacturer, and it returns for another game.
+Aston Martin is one of Gran Turismo’s original ten manufacturers, and it returns for another game.
 All of the cars we’ve seen so far are returning from GT Sport.

 - Aston Martin DB3S CN.1 1953

 - Aston Martin DBR9 GT1 Race Car 2010

 GT players have been able to drive Audi cars since 1999’s GT2, and the four rings look set to be part of GT7.
 We’ve only seen the one car, and it’s also a returnee from the previous game.

 - Audi R8 LMS Audi Sport Team WRT 2015

 The trailer only shows one brand-new manufacturer for the series, and it’s British brand BAC.
 It’s a tiny marque based in Liverpool which only produces one model.
 The single-seat Mono is a road-legal, 600hp/ton car, and makes its series debut in GT7